tracim/tracim/docs/development/frontend/tracim_table.md

 # Tables and columns in Tracim

-Table and columns in Tracim are a new way of coding and rendering tables and listings for Tracim.
+Table and columns in Tracim are the way of coding and rendering tables and listings for Tracim.
 It contributes to a more consistent interface in Tracim.

-For developers, it provides an way to design tables and data listing.
+For developers, it provides a way to design tables and data listing.
 It removes the necessity to implement per table sorting, filtering and rendering since it is managed by the columns.